Lezalith/RenPy-Discord-Presence/README.md

 ## Project Version
 **Project Version** contains the whole code of this repository.
 It is a project that can be launched from the Ren'Py Launcher and that shows how simple it is to update the presence status from both **screens** and **labels**, utilizing the `set` and `update` [methods described below](https://github.com/Lezalith/RenPy_Discord_Presence#list-of-methods).
 Simply launch the project and keep an eye on your Discord profile.

+All of the project's code is located in its **script.rpy** file.

 ## Clean Version
-**Clean Version** does not contain project files and only contains the files listed [above](https://github.com/Lezalith/RenPy_Discord_Presence#download).
+**Clean Version** does not contain project files and only contains the files listed [above](https://github.com/Lezalith/RenPy_Discord_Presence#download), meaning you can just copy everything over to your own project and you're good to go!

 # Related Variables
-There are two important variables in the **settings.rpy** file that you need to visit.
+There are some important variables in the **settings.rpy** file that you need to visit.
 Here is what they do:

 `application_id` takes a **string** with an Application ID of your Application set up on Discord Developer Portal.
 This **has to** be set in order for this script to work, having an invalid ID set **will throw an error** when launching the game.
 ```py